-- This obligation includes informing relevant third parties that the decision-maker did not consult with because it had decided that disclosure of the third party information was contrary to the public interest, but the Ombudsman's decision is that the information is not contrary to the public interest to disclose. - As part of the draft consideration process, the Ombudsman may also suggest that additional third parties be consulted.
+- The above obligation under s 76(2) includes informing relevant third parties with whom the decision-maker did not consult because it had decided that disclosure of the third party information was contrary to the public interest, where the Ombudsman's decision is that the information is not contrary to the public interest to disclose. - As part of the draft consideration process, the Ombudsman may also suggest that additional third parties be consulted.
+The Ombudsman will not, however, consult with third parties on behalf of the decision-maker who are not parties to the review.